interpretable/install/README.md

 start_dev.sh > installs creates

 ## API and BO installation
+Before doing anything with the terminal, please open the file scripts/openframework.sh and change the open version version to have the latest one.
+You can find it here : https://openframeworks.cc/ci_server/versions/nightly/.
+Be careful : you have to change it four times in that file.

 to install the API and BO just launch the install.sh file
 > sudo sh install.sh